erenayar-12/DSA210-Project/README.md

 ## Method

-#### I will collect the health data through WHO and Türkiye Ministry of Health.
-For the participation data, I will do web scraping on the websites that sales ticket and see how many tickets are sold for the events in a given date.
+#### I will collect the health data through WHO, Türkiye Ministry of Health and TÜİK.
+For the participation data, I will analyze the TÜİK data of cultural activities
 #### When data are collected, I will analyze them via Pandas and Numpy.
 Then I will illustrate them using Matplotlib.
 After that, I will calculate correlation coefficients for events and mental health.
 I will mostly deal with means and medians, but I will also use calculate Chi-Square for hypothesis testing.
 According to the results and visualizations, I hope to find a positive correlation between mental well-being and participation.